‘The Young And The Restless’ Spoilers: Ashley And Victor New Romance Sparks After She Leaves Jabot

 Will The War Lead Jack And Nikki To Reconcile?

 Young and the Restless spoilers also question whether jealousy over Victor and Ashley will lead Nikki back to Jack’s bedroom.
-Soaps She Knows reminds viewers that Jack only dumped Nikki because of the hostility between her and his mother Dina Mergeron (Marla Adams).
+Soaps She Knows reminds viewers that Jack only dumped Nikki because of the hostility between her and his mother, Dina Mergeron (Marla Adams).
 But with Dina gone and Jack in need of a friendly face to discuss his rift with Ashley, Nikki could run right back to him.
 Since Nikki and Victor are only pretending to be happy, she could begin seeing Jack again on the sly.

-This Abbott war might wreck the Newmans as well if emotions overrun, and Ashley and Victor renew their romance to punish Jack and Nikki for their betrayals.
+This Abbott war might wreck the Newmans, as well, if emotions run over, and Ashley and Victor renew their romance to punish Jack and Nikki for their betrayal.
 Catch up on the latest Y&R scoop on Genie Francis’ possible return as Genevieve Atkinson, Nikki discovering JT’s drug addiction and helping him get clean, and others spoilers for the next two weeks.
 Watch CBS daytime for the latest YR episodes and check back often for the latest The Young and the Restless spoilers and news.